mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-23-upload-backup-your-files-to-amazon-s3-with-powershell.md

 ### 6.D.
 Full PowerShell script ###

-Here is a full PowerShell script that will backup/upload a directory (including all of the subdirectories) from your local computer to an Amazon S3 Bucket.
+Here is a full PowerShell script that will backup/upload a directory (including all subdirectories) from your local computer to an Amazon S3 Bucket.

 ```powershell